 What we do with the information we gather

-We only collect information that is necessary for the providing access to resources (names and email addresses) and don’t require any unnecessary additional personal information.
+We only collect information that is necessary for the providing access to services and resources (names and email addresses) and don’t require any unnecessary additional personal information.
 On occasion we will e-mail bulletins to provide the user with information that we think the user will find useful, including information about new products and services.
 It is our policy to send these promotional e-mails only to users who give us permission to do so.
 In every such e-mail, we will also have instructions on how to unsubscribe and avoid receiving any future e-mails from us.

 A cookie is a small file, which asks permission to be placed on your computer’s hard drive.

 We use traffic log cookies to identify which pages on our website are being used.
 This helps us analyse data about web page traffic and improve our website in order to tailor it to customer needs.
 We only use this information for statistical analysis purposes.

 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.